Consistency And Discipline Matter

 If your training program is not progressive, you will be going nowhere fast.

-Walking into the gym and doing a bunch of random stuff or following the latest social media “workout” is not ideal for building a great physique.
+Walking into the gym and doing a bunch of random stuff or following the latest social media “workout” is not ideal for building a great physique worthy of the stage.
 Having a plan of action and being prepared is what will give you a blueprint for attaining your goal.

 The best way to make consistent progress is to track your workouts.
 You can use a notebook or your phone to keep track of your sessions.
 I’m old school when it comes to tracking my lifting workouts, so I like to write it down in a notebook.